 Skip to main content

-These devices gather helpful insights regarding driver behavior, trip information and vehicle health, storing the data temporarily before transmitting it back to a central hub where a business can analyze it using software.
+These devices gather helpful insights regarding driver behavior, trip information and vehicle status, storing the data temporarily before transmitting it back to a central hub where a dashboard depicts the information in a format business can take immediate action on.
 Telematics devices can gather a host of useful information on a business’s behalf:

 • The speed of a vehicle